Pet Trust Primer

 Why a Pet Trust?

-Doing Your Homework
+Do Your Homework

-• Describe in detail your pet’s standard of living and care;
+• Describe in detail your pet’s standard of living and care.

-• Determine the amount of funds needed to adequately cover the expenses for your pet’s care (generally, this amount cannot exceed what may reasonably be required given your pet’s standard of living) and specify how the funds should be distributed to the caregiver;
+• Determine the amount of funds needed to adequately cover the expenses for your pet’s care (generally, this amount cannot exceed what may reasonably be required given your pet’s standard of living) and specify how the funds should be distributed to the caregiver.

-• Determine the amount of funds needed to adequately cover the expenses of administering the pet trust;
+• Determine the amount of funds needed to adequately cover the expenses of administering the pet trust.

-• Designate a remainder beneficiary in the event the funds in the pet trust are not exhausted;
+• Designate a remainder beneficiary in the event the funds in the pet trust are not exhausted.

-• Provide instructions for the final disposition of your pet (for example, burial or cremation).
+• Provide instructions for the final disposition of your pet (for example, burial or cremation.)

-Pet trusts can offer pet owners a great deal of flexibility and peace of mind.
 See our State Laws Chart for more details on pet trusts in your state.

 placeholder